-The GR Engineering group's Total Reportable Injury Frequency Rate (TRIFR) for FY20 was 3.77, comparing favourably to the FY19 result of 4.99.
+The GR Engineering group's Total Reportable Injury Frequency Rate (TRIFR) for FY21 was 9.51.
+Disappointingly, GR Engineering recorded one Lost Time Injury on 19 December 2020, after 1,257 days and in excess of 2.3 million hours worked.
 The Company pursues continuous improvement in its commitment to safety, with its primary objective being the achievement of a zero harm workplace environment on all jobs and at all locations.

-FY20 Update and Outlook
+FY22 Update and Outlook

-Since 1 June 2020, GR Engineering has increased its order book by \$170 million.
-As the consolidated entity moves into FY21, GR Engineering has a strong order book dominated by Australian projects.
-The consolidated entity expects revenue for FY21 to be in the range of \$280 million to \$300 million.
+GR Engineering has a strong order book dominated by Australian projects and has been building its pipeline for both FY22 and FY23.
+The consolidated entity expects revenue for FY22 to be in the range of \$440 million to \$460 million.